solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

         timelockVault.transferOwnership(timelock);
         token.transferOwnership(timelock);
-        // Make sure that DEPLOYER is the address you specify in the --sender flag token.transfer(
+        // Make sure that DEV is the address you specify in the --sender flag token.transfer(
             timelock,
-            token.balanceOf(addresses.getAddress("DEPLOYER"))
+            token.balanceOf(addresses.getAddress("DEV"))
         );
     }

-    // @notice Set up actions for the proposal, in this case, setting the MockToken to active. function _build() internal override {
+    /// @notice Set up actions for the proposal, in this case, setting the MockToken to active. function _build() internal override {
         /// STATICCALL -- not recorded for the run stage address timelockVault = addresses.getAddress("VAULT");